 All the shakuhachi can be tested in person in London or Paris or possibly elsewhere if it can be arranged.

 If you want to treat your shakuhachi to a new carrying bag or cleaning cloth, check out the accessories on offer.
 And if you have any particular questions or requirements please do not hesitate to drop me a line at info[at]shakuhachi-atelier.com and I will do my best to try to accommodate.

 Thorsten Knaub is a media artist, digital filmmaker and shakuhachi player/maker.
 He received a Master in Fine Art Media from the Slade School of Art in London in 1999 and has presented his artworks and projects in countries including the UK, Europe and beyond. (www.thorstenknaub.com)

 Over his long involvement with the shakuhachi, being curious about the seemingly simple construction of the instrument, he researched and studied the making aspect of the instrument from early on.
 In recent years he intensified his study and recently spent time in Japan with the master maker Miura Ryuho to study and deepen his knowledge about jiari shakuhachi making further.
 Knaub offers his shakuhachi for sale since 2017.

 Knaub first discovered the shakuhachi when encountering two Japanese musicians in India in 1990.
 Being fascinated and taken in by its sound and sonic versatility, he, after settling in London a few years later, started to pursue the shakuhachi by exploring different styles and using it as tool for musical experimentation.
-Initially starting up the shakuhachi with Michael Soumei Coxall and then later taking lessons with Clive Bell, he was a member of the SOAS (School of African and Oriental Studies) sankyoku class/group in the early 2000s.
+Initially starting up the shakuhachi with Michael Soumei Coxall, then later taking lessons with Clive Bell and afterwards being a member of the SOAS (School of African and Oriental Studies) sankyoku class/group in the early 2000s.